Babs McMillan: Career

 McMillan played the acerbic Sister Erin Cosgrove during the final year of television series The Young Doctors and dimwitted country bumpkin Cass Parker in Prisoner.
 In the late 1990s, she appeared in the Australian espionage drama Secrets.

 McMillan has appeared in the movies Oscar and Lucinda (1997), Babe: Pig in the City (1998), My Brilliant Career (1979) and Hating Alison Ashley (2005).

 On stage McMillan has acted extensively with the Melbourne Theatre Company.
 Apart from acting, McMillan has helped many students as Director of Drama at the National Theatre Drama School in Melbourne.

+Was resident director for the "BUDDY – The Buddy Holly story" 1991–1992.

+In May 2024, McMillian appeared in Rootless Cosmopolitan.